evonnela/capstone/Testing_Protocol.md

 # Testing Protocol

+## Testing the Character Building
+The character building is a place to build your avatar, which represents your profile pic on the right hand corner of the Nav Bar.
+To test:
+  * To test the actual avatar, choose modifications you would like to make, which should display in real-time on the avatar.
+  * To test saving the avatar, after you have made your changes click 'Save Avatar'.
+Then refresh the page.
+    If the profile character has changed to the character you built, it works.

 ## Testing the Book + Quiz
   The quiz should not allow you to select multiple options after clicking submit.
   To test the quiz: